Artists

 Santiago Mejía

 In my work, I seek to explore the relationships between friends and couples, their never static nature, constantly changing.
-Relationships in which, despite the distance and the intervals between each encounter, tend to grow and strengthen.
+Relationships in which,

 These art works aim to capture the feelings caused by the waiting, the reunion, and the imminent separation between individuals whose paths constantly converge and diverge.